-An unpleased Vince responded, "I’m not certain, he must have been eliminated.
+An unpleased Vince responded, "I’m not certain; he must have been eliminated.
 We missed it."

 "We were at the Royal Rumble, I think it was the second Rumble I was ever in, it might have been my first, as a matter of fact, and I was supposed to be finishing fourth in the match.
-So, your first year in the company and you’re gonna be the fourth-to-last guy left in the ring, that’s a pretty good rub.
-You’ve weathered the storm from thirty WWF superstars and now you’re number four and going down to three, two, one, whoever wins that gets the big push.
+So, your first year in the company, and you’re gonna be the fourth-to-last guy left in the ring, that’s a pretty good rub.
+You’ve weathered the storm from thirty WWF superstars, and now you’re number four and going down to three, two, one, whoever wins that gets the big push.

-Austin continued, “I was going to do a deal where he does something to me and I was going to take a bump over the top, hang onto the top rope, come back in the bottom — well, zip zip, boom, lost my grip, fall out on my keister down by the guardrail and I’m thinking, ‘Oh man, I’m the new guy in the company, they’re trying to give me a little bit of a push here by letting me be the fourth-to-last guy in the damn squared circle with three other badass superstars and I blow it, really!?'”
+Austin continued, “I was going to do a deal where he does something to me, and I was going to take a bump over the top, hang onto the top rope, come back in the bottom — well, zip zip, boom, I lost my grip, fell out on my keister down by the guardrail and I was thinking, ‘Oh man, I’m the new guy in the company, they’re trying to give me a little bit of a push here by letting me be the fourth-to-last guy in the damn squared circle with three other badass superstars, and I blow it.
+Really!?’"

 Stone Cold continues to explain how this affected the other superstars in the ring.

-“So anyway, I’m sitting down on my ass and Shawn Michaels, one of the great in-ring performers in the history of the business and he can make chicken salad out of anything, so anyway, as I’m on the floor, I get up and I make eye contact with Shawn and I just kind of held up my hands, I mean in a kayfabe style, not just saying, ‘Hey, I got dumped on my ass, here’s the signal, you must do something and overcome this tragedy!’… I just gave him the visual cue like, ‘Dude, I’m out, I screwed up.’
+“So anyway, I’m sitting down on my ass and Shawn Michaels, one of the great in-ring performers in the history of the business — he can make chicken salad out of anything — as I’m on the floor, I get up, and I make eye contact with Shawn.
+I just kind of held up my hands, I mean in a kayfabe style, not just saying, ‘Hey, I got dumped on my ass, here’s the signal, you must do something and overcome this tragedy!’… I just gave him the visual cue like, ‘Dude, I’m out, I screwed up.’

-Stone Cold’s WWE career didn’t begin the way he had envisioned with the accidental elimination but it certainly didn’t hurt him going forward.
+Stone Cold’s WWE career didn’t begin the way he had envisioned with the accidental elimination, but it certainly didn’t hurt him going forward.
 From The Ringmaster to someone who generated millions of dollars for the company, it really was a remarkable transition.